L. David Roper

 A slide show about the subject is available.

-The record of past average atmospheric temperature above Antarctica are known with good accuracy from ice cores extracted at Vostok (Ref.
+The past average atmospheric temperatures above Antarctica for the last 425,000 years are known with good accuracy from ice cores extracted at Vostok (Ref.
 1), as shown in Fig. 1.

 Figure 1.
 Average atmospheric temperature above Antarctica (right axis; tuned data; Ref.
 1) and North-Pole insolation (left axis; Ref.
 2)) for the last 425,000 years.

 The insolation is extended out to 250,000 years into the future.
 The earliest temperatures are of lower accuracy than the latest temperatures.
 Four past Major Ice Ages are clearly seen.
 (1990 is zero time in this graph and the graphs below.)

 I have studied the Earth transitions involved in the temperature changes during the course of a Major Ice Age and reported the work.
 Here I concentrate on Earth transitions on time scales of the length of a Major Ice Age.

 Go to top.